 Save the changes to pg_hba.conf and restart the PostgreSQL service on the CentOS Master server.

-Also note, in case you’re running a firewall on your CentOS, you will also need to add in an exception for the slave server’s IP address.
+Also note, if you’re running a firewall on your CentOS, you will also need to add in an exception for the slave server’s IP address.
 Just add postgres port exception to the firewall and reload it:

 firewall-cmd --add-service=postgresql --permanent firewall-cmd --reload